Communication Science and Disorders (Speech-Language Pathology (SLP) and Audiology) Freshman Guarantee—School of Health and Rehabilitation Sciences

 The Speech Language Pathology and Audiology graduate programs at the University of Pittsburgh are ranked #7 according to U.S. News & World Report.
 Students have the opportunity for clinical education at a wide variety of adult and pediatric medical centers and schools in the Pittsburgh area.
 All graduates qualify for certification and licensure.
 The University of Pittsburgh offers an undergraduate degree in Communication Science which is the appropriate major to prepare for graduate studies in either Speech Language Pathology, Audiology or Speech, Language or Hearing Science.
 To be eligible for the Freshman Guarantee into our clinical master’s in SLP or our Clinical Doctorate in Audiology, a student must meet all of the criteria listed below.

-- Indicate Pre-Communication Science on admissions application.
+- Select the Communication Science (MA/MS, AUD) guarantee on admissions application.

 - Rank in the top 10 percent of high school graduating class and achieve a 1410 SAT (combined Critical Reading and Math) or 30 ACT Composite score.